 Many more boating improvements afloat!

-The opening of Jim Barry Light Harbor Park in May 2009 is part of a much larger success story launched by Palm Beach County in 2002.
+The opening of Jim Barry Light Harbor Park was part of a much larger success story launched by Palm Beach County in 2002.

 Working from recommendations made following a boating needs assessment study conducted by representatives of local boating interests, a plan was developed that would enhance and expand much-needed boating facilities and opportunities in Palm Beach County.

 Funding sources were identified, including the 2004 voter-approved Waterfront Access Bond and impact fees.
 Funding programs for boating improvements were also made available by other agencies, including the Florida Inland Navigation District [External Link] and the Florida Fish and Wildlife Conservation Commission [External Link].